-DIY Splashback (backsplash) with wallpaper
+DIY Kitchen Wallpaper Backsplash (splashback) with wallpaper

 - Rotary cutter and mat

 - Plywood base – This will need to be the size of your DIY splashback.
-We used 5.5mm hardwood ply.
+We used a 5.5mm hardwood ply.

 - Domed mirror screws – 4, one for each corner.